Learning Music with Technology:

 Windows and Macs and you can save the files with all the changes.

 $50.
-Also popular, with the same features is The Amazing C
+Also popular, with the same features is The Amazing Slowdowner.

 Listening: Spotify is a streaming music service that legally allows users to play specific songs and has an amazing collection of bluegrass and old-time (and anything else!)
 It's free with commercials and $10/month for premium features.
 If you're just looking up and listening to specific songs you'll probably never hear a commercial.
-One of the first amazing streaming music sites was Pandora.
+One of the first streaming music sites was Pandora.
 This service basically designs a personal radio station (via your computer or smart phone) just for you, based on what artists and songs you like.
-They call it the Music Genome Project and it's a bit complex what the staff there does, but suffice it to say, if you put in Ralph Stanley as the parameter for your own station, it'll play music all day long (for free!) that sounds like Ralph's kind of bluegrass.
-Pretty incredible, especially if you're somewhat new to all this and want to hone in on what you do and don't like.
+It's not song specific, but it's a great way to get familiar with any specific genre.